 With your say-so, we can add your access requirements to our internal database - for up to three years - and that way we’ll know what they are without you having to duplicate them when you book with us again.
 Just fill it in and send it back with the supporting documents we’ll ask you for within seven days of your booking.

 You have our assurance the information you supply is confidential and only for the purpose it’s provided.

-To book tickets by phone, call us between 10am and 6pm, Monday to Friday on +44 (0)121 622 8250 or email us with any access or personal assistant requirements you may have.
+If you are a wheelchair user, please get in touch to book tickets by phone, call us between 12pm and 4pm, Monday to Friday on +44 (0)121 622 8250 or email us with any access or personal assistant requirements you may have.

 You can also contact us through Next Generation Text Service by 18002 +44 (0)121 622 8250.

 If you need a ticket for a companion, carer or personal assistant, please just let us know when you book.
 We offer one companion ticket, free of charge to provide the support needed and additional assistance during the course of an emergency evacuation and so you know, proof of eligibility will be required.

 Alternatively, if you have an Access Card please provide your full name and the card number.

 Our full Essential Companion Policy can be found here.

 Our box offices are at the front doors and we are sheltered by a canopy.
 There’s a counter of accessible height, and we have a mic but unfortunately, no induction loop.